YASH07-D3AtH/V13-PokemonBot-CmdHandler-D3ATh.JS/README.md

 # 🖥️ How to enable Slash Commands?
 They are already enabled by default.
 You just need to to select Bot & Application.commands scope while inviting your bot!

+Point to be noted : You need to either add your guild id in handlers/index.js  - Using specific guild will take 0 time for slash commands to load (in that specific guild) whereas if you select the option for all guilds to be registered with slash commands , you would have to wait around 60 mins !

 # ❗ Configure
 ```
 {